-To Repel Ticks, Try Spraying Your Clothes With A Pesticide Derived From Mums
+To Repel Ticks, Try Spraying Your Clothes With A Pesticide That Mimics Mums

 "They essentially start flipping backwards and start rolling off the treated clothing," he says.

-The black-legged tick — also known as the deer tick — which can transmit the bacteria that causes Lyme disease, was one of the species tested.
+The black-legged tick — also known as the deer tick — which can transmit the bacteria that cause Lyme disease, was one of the species tested.

-When black-legged nymphs, young ticks that are no bigger than a poppy seed, came into contact with the treated clothing, it took them "less than a minute" to receive a dose of permethrin that killed them, Eisen says.
+When black-legged nymphs (young ticks that are no bigger than a poppy seed) came into contact with the treated clothing, it took them "less than a minute" to receive a dose of permethrin that killed them, Eisen says.

 And even though the ticks don't die instantly, the permethrin quickly incapacitates them so they're unable to bite.

-So, if permethrin treated clothing is so effective, why don't more people use it?
+So, if permethrin-treated clothing is so effective, why don't more people use it?

 For example, in one Lyme prevention study published in 2009 that Connally and her team conducted in Connecticut, less than 1 percent of study participants said they ever wear treated clothing.